 Laminated windows will also cost more to purchase and install, so they’re not ideal for every household.
 A cheaper, retrofitted solution is to install safety or security film over the existing windows.

-Window films designed for safety bond with the existing glass to hold it in place in the event of an impact.
+Window security films designed for safety bond with the existing glass to hold it in place in the event of an impact.
 Higher-end window films will have better opacity, and can even be designed to manage solar heat gain, as well.
-Window film costs between $10 to $12 per square foot, and should ideally be installed by a professional dealer who can ensure that it is properly fitted to the window.
+Window film costs between for just $7 to $9 per square foot and should ideally be installed by a professional dealer who can ensure that it is properly fitted to the window.

-No one wants to put their home behind bars, but if you’re really worried about your safety, these kinds of additions are a boon to home security.
-Window bars, in particular, are a great addition for sliding windows and sliding glass doors, as they make it more difficult to slide the window open on the tracks.
+No one wants to put their home behind bars, but if you’re really worried about your safety, security bars for windows are a boon to home security.
+Window bars, in particular, are a great addition for sliding windows and sliding glass doors, because they make it more difficult to slide the window open on the tracks.

 Additionally, security grilles and scissored gates are great for basement windows, which are commonly overlooked by homeowners, and are unfortunately a frequent entry point for criminals.
 Safety grilles can be mortared to the home’s foundation to prevent any entry—however they also can’t be used as an emergency exit by your family members at that point.

 Another option is to install a scissored gate over the window.
 These attach from the inside of the home so they can be pulled back in the event of an emergency.
 For extra security, they can be locked with a padlock and key—but make sure to keep the key in a spot that’s easy to access in case you need to make an emergency escape.